How to keep your laptop safe under the new airline ban

 Whether you wanted to binge watch TV, catch up on work, or keep a toddler from yelling for 15 hours straight, the new rules on checked-in electronics are definitely an inconvenience.
 But they can also present major safety issues for your hardware and data.

 The United States announced a new rule that bans bigger-than-a-smartphone electronics from the airline cabin on certain flights to the United States including laptops, tablets and cameras.
-The rules apply to flights from 10 Middle Eastern countries.
+The rules apply to flights from 10 airports in 8 Middle Eastern and North African countries.
 The government has attributed the new security measure to concerns about bombs.
 The U.K. took a similar step Tuesday.

 Checking devices opens them up to damage, loss, and even hacks.
 Before checking any electronic devices, consider the risks and take steps to protect your devices and data.

-Note: Correction: A previous version of this article incorrectly reported the number of countries affected by the U.S. ban.